-- 1. Challenges of logistics and supply chain, - 2.
-Roles of logistics management in supply chain and operations management, - 3.
-Essential trade-offs in meeting the performance goals while minimising total costs in logistics, and - 4.
-Role of logistics management or logisticians in logistics and supply chain in providing value to stakeholders.
+- 1. Describe the challenges for Reverse logistics and reverse supply chain, - 2.
+Describe and discuss the roles of logistics management in supply chain and operations management for Reverse logistics - 3.
+Discuss the essential trade-offs in meeting the performance goals while minimising total costs in Reverse logistics, - 4.
+Explain and discuss the role of logistics management or logisticians in Reverse logistics and supply chain in providing value to stakeholders.

-This analysis and report contribute to the achievement of learning objectives 2, 3 and 4 for the course.
+This analysis and report contribute to the achievement of learning objectives 1 to 5 for the course.